Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 ## Debug performance

 All the benchmarks above have been performed using highly optimized builds.
-And while performance of optimized builds is crucial.
-Performance of debug builds has a widespread effect, from developer experience to test iteration time, CI test times and more.
-As such this property should not be neglected.
+While performance of optimized builds is crucial, performance of debug builds has a widespread effect, from developer experience to test iteration time, CI test times and more.
+As such, this property should not be neglected.
 Running the sort-research-rs test suite as debug build via hyperfine yields:

 ```
 rust_std_stable: